 When we talk about the similarities in the potentials required for each role:

-- Moreover, budgeting and planning are critical elements in both roles, and you still need the ability to manage risk, a degree of business acumen, and the ability to stay calm when you face various difficulties.
+- Moreover, budgeting and planning are critical elements in both roles.
+You still need the ability to manage risk, a degree of business acumen, and the ability to stay calm when you face various difficulties.

-The primary difference between a project manager and a product manager is that:
+The primary difference between the product manager and project manager:

 In simple terms, a product manager is responsible for working out the vision for the solution and sticks with it for the whole product lifecycle.
 On the other hand, a project manager is responsible for galvanizing the team to get the work completed to deliver on that vision.